 So, if you want to attract top-notch employees and maintain a competitive recruiting presence, be prepared to hire and manage a remote team of talented employees.
-Check out this article from Inc. Magazine for ideas on how to manage your remote employees and our own article on top small business apps for working remotely.
+Check out this article from Inc. Magazine for ideas on managing your remote employees and our own article on top small business apps for working remotely.

-Our work lives are filled with communication mediums – email, text, instant message, video chat and phone.
-We’re more plugged in that ever before.
+Our work lives are filled with communication mediums – email, text, instant message, video chat, and phone.
+We’re more plugged in than ever before.
 More than three-fourths of all Americans now own a smartphone.

 But despite the seemingly endless means of communicating, only about 33% of employees are actively engaged in their work.

 The fact is that just because we have a smorgasbord of communication tools at our disposal doesn’t mean that we’re doing a good job of actually communicating.
 Cal Henderson, CTO, and co-founder of Slack shares,

 We regularly hear from CEOs that the number one issue they’re focused on is improving communication within their organizations — helping their teams find information and identify key decision-makers, maintaining alignment as an organization and so on.
 It may not sound like the most exciting topic, but it’s fundamental to business and will continue to be a core focus for years to come…

 Want to learn to be a better communicator?
 Start with this article from Forbes.